 Family Medicine Inpatient Service

-Rotations = 8 months: First year residents spend 4 months, second year residents spend 2 months and third year residents spend 2 months on this inpatient service.
-This service exposes residents to every gamut of family medicine including adult medicine, pediatric medicine, obstetrics and newborn care.
+Rotations = 8 months (total).
+This service exposes residents to every aspect of family medicine including adults, pediatrics, obstetrics (including labor, delivery and postpartum) and newborn care.
 One of our own faculty members serves as the attending each week.
-The resident will admit from the family medical faculty and resident clinic patients, and other obstetric and pediatric patients from physicians in the community.
+The residents admit patients of Porter Clinic faculty and residents, resident continuity and faculty obstetric patients and pediatric patients with the pediatric hospitalists and physicians in the community.
 See below for details about the call schedule.

 Medicine Inpatient Service

-Rotations = 8 months: First year residents spend 5 months and second year residents spend 3 months on this inpatient service.
-Residents work with the McKay-Dee hospitalists, family physicians, and cardiologists caring for patients admitted to McKay-Dee Hospital.
-The patient mix extends from general medical problems to acutely ill intensive care and coronary care patients.
+Rotations = 7 months (total).
+Residents admit patients with the McKay-Dee hospitalists, community-based faculty, and cardiologists caring for patients admitted to McKay-Dee Hospital.
+The patient mix ranges from general medical problems to acutely ill intensive care and coronary care patients.
 Residents respond to and help the hospitalists direct all codes.
 See below for details about the call schedule.

-During months on inpatient services, four residents each take a week (6 nights) of night float, admitting and taking calls from 6 p.m. to 7 a.m.
-During the other three weeks, they round on patients in the morning and take admissions from 7 a.m. to 6 p.m. every third day.
-On other weekday afternoons, they have clinic.
+During months on inpatient services, the four-resident team divides the month up to each take a week (6 nights) of night float, admitting and taking calls from 6 p.m. to 7 a.m.
+During the remainder of the month, they are on-call and take admissions from 7 a.m. to 6 p.m. every third day.
+On other weekday afternoons, they schedule various clinical activities.
 On non-call weekend days, they have the day off.

-Residents who are not on service cover the Saturday night float shift from 9 p.m. to 7 a.m. admitting, then stay through Sunday morning to help round on patients over the weekend so that those on service can have that time off.
-This ends up being just shy of one night float shift per month not on service.
+Residents not on service cover the Saturday night shift admitting patients and taking calls from 9 p.m. to 7 a.m., then round on patients Sunday morning so those on service can have that time off.
+This ends up being roughly one night-float shift per month while not on service.

-Longitudinal: The obstetrical training occurs both during family medicine service rotations and while caring for the resident's private obstetrical patients who are part of the resident's continuity clinic.
-The residency serves as primary obstetrical provider for a large community agency serving low-income populations.
-Through this affiliation, and through the residency clinic, there is the opportunity to follow a large number of women through the entire course of pregnancy and delivery under the supervision of family physicians, obstetricians, perinatologists, and midwives.
+Longitudinal = 3 months equivalent on Family Medicine Service.
+Ongoing training occurs during family medicine service rotations and while caring for obstetric patients who are part of the resident's continuity clinic.
+The residency serves as primary obstetrical provider for a large community health center serving low-income populations.
+Through this affiliation, residents follow a panel of women through the entire course of pregnancy and deliver under the supervision of family physicians, obstetricians, and perinatologists.

 There is extensive training in the use of ultrasound, intrapartum monitoring, and in the management of delivery.
-The average resident cares for and delivers approximately 50 continuity patients during his or her three years.
-In addition, residents participate in over 100 other deliveries with community obstetricians, Family Medicine and midwife attendings.
-Residents also have the opportunity to learn Caesarean section skills, and many graduates perform C-sections as primary surgeon.
+The average resident cares for and delivers approximately 40 continuity patients during his or her three years.
+In addition, residents participate in an average of 50 to 100 vaginal deliveries (depending on level of interest) with community obstetricians, family medicine and midwife attendings.
+Residents also have the opportunity to learn Caesarean section skills, and interested residents graduate having performed 40-60 C-sections as primary surgeon.

 Orthopedics and Sports Medicine

-Rotation = 2 weeks: Every second year resident spends two weeks in a rural Utah community learning small town Family Medicine.
+Rotation = 2 weeks.
+Every second-year resident spends two weeks in a rural Utah community learning small town Family Medicine.
 The resident participates in outpatient, inpatient, obstetrical, and emergency care while on this rotation.
 Housing is provided.
 Residents are also encouraged to explore community resources and the differences between rural, suburban, and urban medicine.
+There is also the opportunities for the resident to complete this rotation w/ affiliated physicians in Alaska, or arrange at a facility of their choice if they prefer.

-Rotation = 1 month: During the first year, each resident spends one month visiting various community resources and working at the local health department and homeless shelter medical clinics.
+Rotation = 1 month.
+During the first year, each resident spends one month visiting and learning about the various community health care resources and completing a community needs assessment.

-Longitudinal: Intermountain Healthcare has been recognized as a leader in clinical quality improvement initiatives.
-Our second year residents at McKay-Dee Hospital receive training on quality improvement processes, outcomes measurement, statistical process and analysis.
-They will each complete a Quality Improvement project during their second year.
+Longitudinal: Intermountain Healthcare has been recognized as a worldwide leader in clinical quality improvement initiatives.
+Our second-year residents at McKay-Dee Hospital receive training on quality improvement processes, outcomes measurement, statistical process and analysis.
+They each complete a Quality Improvement project during their second year, which is presented at the annual Ogden Surgical Medical Society Conference each Spring.